Saskia-Oosterbroek/decona/README.md

 ```sh
 decona -f -l 800 -m 2100 -q 10 -c 0.80 -n 25 -M
 ```
-from one directory above `example_data/`.
+from within the directory `example_data/`.
 It will generate output in the directory `data/`.

+If you want to use the BLAST function you can [install NCBI BLAST+](https://www.ncbi.nlm.nih.gov/books/NBK52640/) in the Decona environment.